kubernetes-sigs/karpenter/designs/deprovisioning-for-v1-0-0.md

 4. Use the `do-not-consolidate` node annotation to disable consolidation.
 (Node Level)
     1. *Pain Point (7):* This does not disable any other deprovisioning mechanisms.
 It requires being patched out once the node can be consolidated, similar to the `do-not-evict` pod annotation.

-To enable more toggling options for deprovisioning for nodes globally, owned by a Provisioner, or individually, users have asked for [Maintenance Windows](https://github.com/aws/karpenter/issues/1302) and [Provisioner Disabling](https://github.com/aws/karpenter/issues/2491).
-This document chooses Maintenance Windows as the solution.
+To enable more toggling options for deprovisioning for nodes globally, owned by a Provisioner, or individually, users have asked for [Machine Disruption Gate](https://github.com/aws/karpenter/issues/1302) and [Provisioner Disabling](https://github.com/aws/karpenter/issues/2491).
+This document chooses Machine Disruption Gates as the solution.

 *While interruption is technically considered deprovisioning, it is a forceful method, which is un-blockable once it’s enabled.
 This means that there are no toggling options for interruption once it’s enabled.*

 ## Proposed Solutions

-### Maintenance Windows - Pain Points (1, 4, 5, 6, 7)
+### Machine Disruption Gate - Pain Points (1, 4, 5, 6, 7)

-Maintenance Windows will be where users toggle deprovisioning after they’ve been enabled.
-Maintenance Windows will be a new Custom Resource to represent when users want to prohibit Karpenter from deprovisioning.
+Machine Disruption Gates will be where users toggle deprovisioning after they’ve been enabled.
+Machine Disruption Gates will be a new Custom Resource to represent when users want to prohibit Karpenter from deprovisioning.

-Maintenance Windows enable customers to say “what” deprovisioning actions and “when“ actions _*cannot*_ be taken on their Karpenter nodes.
-When deciding to deprovision a node, every Maintenance Window with a matching selector and schedule must allow the action (an AND semantic).
+Machine Disruption Gates enable customers to say “what” deprovisioning actions and “when“ actions _*cannot*_ be taken on their Karpenter nodes.
+When deciding to deprovision a node, every Machine Disruption Gate with a matching selector and schedule must allow the action (an AND semantic).

-* Schedules (`[]Schedule`) - Time windows on when the Maintenance Window is active.
+* Schedules (`[]Schedule`) - Time recurrences when the Machine Disruption Gate is active.
-    * Cron (`string`) - Crontab where each hit represents the start of a schedule
+    * Crontab (`string`) - Crontab where each hit represents the start of a schedule
     * Duration (`metav1.Duration`) - How long the schedule is valid since the last crontab hit
-* Actions (`[]string`) - Deprovisioning action enums that will be blocked
+* Actions (`[]string`) - Deprovisioning actions that will be blocked
-* Selector (`[]v1.NodeSelectorRequirement`) - Which nodes will be blocked from being deprovisioned
+* Selector (`*metav1.LabelSelector`) - Label selector to reference which Karpenter Machines should be blocked

 ```
-apiVersion: karpenter.sh/v1alpha1
+apiVersion: karpenter.sh/v1alpha5
-kind: MaintenanceWindow
+kind: MachineDisruptionGate
 metadata:
   name: nights
 spec:
   schedules: // Multiple schedules for heterogenous durations
-    - cron: "0 6 * * 1-5"
+    - crontab: "0 6 * * 1-5"
       duration: 1h
-    - cron: "0 9 * * 1-5"
+    - crontab: "0 9 * * 1-5"
       duration: 10h
   actions: // Applies to
     - Expiration
     - Consolidation
     - Drift
-    - Rebalance
   selector: # Nodes that match these
-    matchExpressions: # v1.nodeSelectorTerms
+    matchExpressions: # *metav1.LabelSelector
     - key: topology.kubernetes.io/zone
       operator: In
       values: [ "us-west-2a" ]